genepi/cloudgene/docs/developers/introduction.md

 The webservice is available on [http://localhost:8082](http://localhost:8082).
 Please use username `admin` and password `admin1978` to login.

-You can install different workflows in the same instance and can use the [Admin Dashboard]() to define who has access to each of them.
+You can install different workflows in the same instance and can define in the [Admin Dashboard](/daemon/permissions) who has access to each of them.

 !!! tip
     For production you should use the `cloudgene-daemon.sh` script.
 [Learn more]()